Painlessly Prioritize Your Creative Time

 I was surprised but affirmed at what my current 20% activities turned out to be.

-It was affirming to see things I felt guilty about spending money on (like online classes) were some of the very things bringing in my big wins.
+Paid classes I mistakenly felt guilty about spending money on (like a video series on how to improve my website SEO) were some of the very things bringing in my big wins.

 The exercise is causing me to participate in those activities in a new way.
 With less guilt.
 Renewed vigor.
 When I am working on online classes now instead of thinking ‘Ooh I shouldn’t be doing this’, I’m like “Yes, this is helping me meet my dreams.”